-Although our conclusions here are based on a single land-falling typhoon case, the impact of $V{GBVTD}$ data on the structure, intensity, track and precipitation forecast of landfalling typhoon is promising as long as enough radar data coverage is available for successful wind retrieval from the GBVTD algorithm.
-In fact, we have obtained preliminary results applying this method to hurricane Ike (2008) studied by Zhao and Xue (2009) and the results are consistent with the findings here.
+Although our conclusions here are based on a single landfalling typhoon case, the impact of $V{\text{GBVTD}}$ data on the structure, intensity, track and precipitation forecast of a landfalling typhoon is promising as long as enough radar data coverage is available for successful wind retrieval from the GBVTD algorithm.
+In fact, we have obtained preliminary results applying this method to Hurricane Ike (2008) studied by Zhao and Xue (2009) and the results are consistent with the findings here.
 Furthermore, our algorithm should be applicable to airborne radar data too, and therefore has the potential to improve tropical cyclone forecasts long before landfall.
 Work along this line is underway.
-Finally we point out again the GBVTD retrieval can be considered a much more sophisticated procedure for building a 'bogus' vortex.
-It directly use radar wind observations, and tries to build a three dimensional vortex that contains axis-asymmetric circulations up to wave number 3 that best fit the radar observations while traditional bogus vortex usually employs much simpler vortex models.
-As the GBVTD retrieval including quality control is computationally very fast; it can be completed within one minute using a currentgeneration single-processor in Linux computer, it can be used in real time without much increase in the analysis cost.
-We also note that the GBVTD retrieval can be assimilated into the numerical model using more sophisticated data assimilation methods, such as 4DVAR (e.g., Zou and Xiao 2000) and ensemble Kalman filter.
+Finally, we point out again that the GBVTD retrieval can be considered a much more sophisticated procedure for building a 'bogus' vortex.
+It directly uses radar wind observations, and tries to build a three-dimensional vortex that contains asymmetric circulations up to wave number 3 that best fit the radar observations, while traditional bogus vortex usually employs much simpler vortex models.
+As the GBVTD retrieval including quality control is computationally very fast, it can be completed within 1 minute using a current-generation single processor in a Linux computer, and it can be used in real time without much increase in the analysis cost.
+We also note that the GBVTD retrieval can be assimilated into the numerical model using more sophisticated data assimilation methods, such as 4DVAR (e.g. Zou and Xiao, 2000) and ensemble Kalman filter.
 In the latter case, dynamically more consistent pressure and temperature fields are expected; in our current case using 3DVAR for the wind analysis, we rely on frequent assimilation cycles to spin up other fields.
-In the future, we plan to compare our GBVTD procedure against bogus-vortex methods, and test the algorithms using more cases to more robust conclusions.
+In the future, we plan to compare our GBVTD procedure against bogus vortex methods, and test the algorithms using more cases to more robust conclusions.